-Splunk, Inc. (SPLK) CEO Doug Merritt on Q1 2021 Results - Earnings Call Transcript

 Within the app-dev arena, I agree with you; and there -- there is a lesson that we've certainly seen over the years as having more skews and more choice is not necessarily good, it sounds good on the surface and media business books talk about multi-product being absolutely critical to long-term success; yes, I agree but you got to simplify that multi-product, the paradox of choice is not a good one.
 So, we're trying to take much more of a singular suite with a series of capabilities that you can decide to license or not license without getting into the whole skewer so that we don't wind up with three, four or five independent sales cycles, the micro groups within a general app-dev team.

 And again, so far, it seems working pretty well.
-We -- we're going to work fast when you've got a pretty broad and high powered set of scrum [ph] teams across the landscape.
+We -- we're going to work best when you've got a pretty broad and high-powered set of scrum teams across the landscape.
 If it's a smaller dev team, then you may not need all the bells and whistles that we've brought together under our observability suite.

 Fatima Boolani